Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

-Indeed, if the condition of mediator, providing the L part of the LOCC is not imposed, one can still draw interesting conclusions from the generation of entanglement, as discussed in~\cite{fragkos2022inference}.
-Another way to interpret the results of the experiment is that it evidences a quantum superposition of geometries that one of the masses produce, on which the other mass evolves~\cite{christodoulou2019possibility}.
+Another way to interpret the results of the experiment is that it evidences a quantum superposition of geometries that one of the masses produces, on which the other mass evolves~\cite{christodoulou2019possibility}.
 If the quantum superposition of geometries (i.e., quantum-natured gravity) is disallowed, then no superposition develops.
-The conditions of justification of quantum natured gravity within the framework of generalized probability theories have been presented~\cite{galley2022no}.
-It has also been argued that once the Newtonian interaction enables entanglement, other degrees of freedom have to be quantized for consistency \cite{belenchia2018quantum,carney2022newton,danielson2022gravitationally}.
+The conditions for justification of a non-classical nature of gravity within the framework of generalized probability theories have been presented~\cite{galley2022no}.
+Within the effective quantum field theory description of gravity, it has also been argued that once the Newtonian interaction enables entanglement, then the other degrees of freedom have to be quantized for consistency \cite{belenchia2018quantum,carney2022newton,danielson2022gravitationally}, along with an expression for a quantum state of gravity associated to a mass in a quantum superposition \cite{chen2023quantum}.
+Indeed, if the condition of mediator, providing the L part of the LOCC, is not imposed, one can still draw interesting conclusions from the generation of entanglement, as discussed in~\cite{fragkos2022inference}, while the modifications needed to draw conclusions about quantum natured gravity even without the assumptions have been stated, after a relativistic treatment, in \cite{martin2023gravity}.
+It is worthwhile to also note here that LOCC is more restrictive than just disallowing entanglement generation \cite{lami2023testing}.